US journalist jailed in Myanmar for nearly 6 months is freed

-BANGKOK (AP) — American journalist Danny Fenster, who was recently sentenced to 11 years of hard labor after spending nearly six months in jail in military-ruled Myanmar, was freed and on his way home Monday, a former U.S. diplomat who helped negotiate the release said.
+BANGKOK (AP) — American journalist Danny Fenster, who spent nearly six months in jail in military-ruled Myanmar and was facing a sentence of 11 years of hard labor, was freed Monday and is on his way home.

+Fenster was handed over to former U.S. diplomat Bill Richardson, who helped negotiate the release, and the two landed in Doha, Qatar.

+“I’m feeling all right physically,” a bearded Fenster, in baggy drawstring pants and a hat, said on the tarmac in comments carried by the Al Jazeera network.
+While still jailed, Fenster told his lawyer that he believed he had COVID-19, though prison authorities denied that.

-Fenster, the managing editor of the online magazine Frontier Myanmar, was convicted Friday of spreading false or inflammatory information, contacting illegal organizations and violating visa regulations.
-His sentence was the harshest yet among the seven journalists known to have been convicted since the military ousted the elected government of Nobel laureate Aung San Suu Kyi in February.
+Fenster, the managing editor of online magazine Frontier Myanmar, was convicted Fridayof spreading false or inflammatory information, contacting illegal organizations and violating visa regulations.
+He is one of more than 100 journalists, media officials or publishers who have been detained since the military ousted the elected government of Nobel laureate Aung San Suu Kyi in February, and his was the harshest sentence yet.

 “We are overjoyed that Danny has been released and is on his way home — we cannot wait to hold him in our arms,” his family said in a statement.
 “We are tremendously grateful to all the people who have helped secure his release, especially Ambassador Richardson, as well as our friends and the public who have expressed their support and stood by our sides as we endured these long and difficult months.”

-Note: This story has been corrected to reflect that the mass amnesty did not take place on Oct.
-21. It was carried out on Oct.
-19-20.